csc-training/geocomputing_course/materials/terminal.md

 ### Navigating folders

-1. Login to the Puhti web interface, and start a login shell; first, check which directory you are in by typing `pwd` and hitting `Enter`:
+1. Login to the Roihu web interface, and start a login shell; first, check which directory you are in by typing `pwd` and hitting `Enter`:

 ```bash
 pwd